AI Use Cases/Construction

 What is the timeframe to deploy AI intelligent document extraction?

-Deployment typically takes 10-14 weeks from contract to full production.
-Weeks 1-3 involve system integration with your Procore, Sage 300, and Primavera instances and document collection for model training.
-Weeks 4-8 focus on model refinement using your firm's actual RFIs, submittals, and invoices, with iterative accuracy testing.
-Weeks 9-14 cover pilot testing with 2-3 project teams, staff training, and go-live.
-Most Construction clients see measurable results - faster RFI cycles, reduced manual data entry - within 60 days of production launch.
+Plan for a working system inside the first 100 days, following our C.O.R.E.
+Method: Weeks 1-3 cover system integration with your Procore, Sage 300, and Primavera instances and document collection for model training.
+Weeks 4-10 cover model refinement using your firm's actual RFIs, submittals, and invoices, iterative accuracy testing, and pilot testing with 2-3 project teams.
+Weeks 11-14 cover staff training and full go-live.
+A rollout like this is scoped to show measurable results - faster RFI cycles, reduced manual data entry - within 60 days of production launch.

 How does Revenue Institute's AI model integrate with construction management software?